William Lee (inventor)

-William Lee (1563–1614) was an English clergyman and inventor who devised the first stocking frame knitting machine in 1589, the only one in use for centuries.
+William Lee (1563–1614) was alleged to be an English clergyman.
+He was the inventor who devised the first stocking frame knitting machine in 1589, the only one in use for centuries.
 Its principle of operation remains in use.

+Life and legend

-Lee was born in the village of Calverton, Nottinghamshire.
+Some say Lee was born in Sussex but others claim the village of Calverton, Nottinghamshire.
+No definitive evidence has been found for either of these although there is circumstantial support for Nottinghamshire.
 He entered Christ's College, Cambridge in 1579 as a sizar and graduated from St. John's College in 1582.